(This manifesto expressed in two styles: Poetic and Practical)

 “You’re only as sick as your secrets.”
 But it’s not the secrets themselves that harm us… it’s the guilt and shame we carry about them.
 These emotions become heavy chains, anchoring us in a cycle of self-punishment and disconnection.

-Recovery programs like AA often focus on cataloging our defects of character, but rehashing our “sins” repeatedly can keep us stuck.
 When guilt and shame are constantly revisited, they stop being tools for growth and become barriers to healing.
-Instead of empowering us to move forward, this focus reinforces feelings of unworthiness and failure.

 Breaking Free from the Chains of Shame